dbfl2026/db-work-samples/README.md

 ## What you'll find

+Below is a quick guide to the kinds of materials included in this repo and what each set is meant to show.

 - Chargeback Defender artifacts: decision calculator, dispute tracker with rate monitoring, evidence assembly guide, test cases, project conventions, and schema documentation - [Systems/Chargeback-Defender](Systems/Chargeback-Defender)
-- Relocation Roadmaps artifacts: project summary, reviewed guide sections, evaluation scorecards, workflow notes, and redacted prompt excerpts showing how structured output was produced and checked - [Systems/Relocation-Roadmaps](Systems/Relocation-Roadmaps)
+- Relocation Roadmaps artifacts: project summary, reviewed guide sections, evaluation scorecards, workflow notes, redacted prompt excerpts, and the new post-intake routing workflow showing HubSpot, Zapier, Google Sheets, and Gmail working together - [Systems/Relocation-Roadmaps](Systems/Relocation-Roadmaps)
 - AI audit workflow artifacts: structured outputs (TSV and JSON) and review tracking across Sheets, Zapier, and Notion
 - QA artifacts: test plans, test cases, and sample bug reports
 - AI workflow examples: evaluation scorecards and reviewed guide sections